dreamPoet/LittleSkillNotes/math/Calculus/Calculus_3blue1brown.md

 Some tips:

 1. there will be a factorial as chains of derivatives
 2. later terms coeffecients' calculation will not influence previous ones.
+As when calculate one item, later higher ordered items with $x$ will be $0$.
 3. one term corresponding to one order of derivative.
-4. to approximate on other point $a$, just use $x-a$ to get a easier computation
+4. to approximate on other point $a$, just use $(x-a)$ to replace $x$ get a easier computation.

 ![](Calculus_3blue1brown_23.png)